contextgraph/agent/README.md

 ## Troubleshooting

-### Claude CLI not found
+### Claude CLI not found (only needed for fallback mode)

-Ensure Claude CLI is installed and in your PATH:
+By default, the agent uses the Claude Agent SDK and does not require Claude CLI.
+If you're using the CLI fallback mode (`USE_CLAUDE_SDK=false`) and see this error, ensure Claude CLI is installed and in your PATH:

 ```bash
 claude --version
 ```

-If not installed, follow the installation instructions at https://docs.claude.com
+If not installed, follow the installation instructions at https://docs.claude.com, or switch back to the SDK mode (default)

 ### Authentication failures